 • Do not put any accessories on a seat belt.
 Devices intended to improve a child's comfort or reposition the shoulder part of a seat belt can make the belt less effective and increase the chance of serious injury in a crash.

 Your vehicle's exhaust contains carbon monoxide gas.
-You should have no problem with carbon monoxide entering the vehicle in normal driving if you maintain your vehicle properly.
+Carbon monoxide should not enter the vehicle in normal driving if you maintain your vehicle properly and follow the information on this page.

 Have the exhaust system inspected for leaks whenever: